Contributed By Clifford Chance

 Each officer of the company is obliged to act in its interests and is liable to the company for any damage caused by acts or omissions in breach of the law or articles of association.
 Members of the corporate bodies are liable for any damage caused by lack of required diligence in the course of performance of their functions or a breach of the duty of loyalty towards the company, resulting in the damage.

 The members of the management board (and directors of the simple stock company) may be jointly and severally liable for the company's debts in terms of all their assets if enforcement against the company proves ineffective (ie, if the company's assets are insufficient to cover the claims).
-However, a member of the management may be released from this in certain circumstances; eg, if they can prove that a petition to have the company declared bankrupt was filed in due time (or delayed without their fault).
+However, a member of the management may be released from this in certain circumstances – for example, if they can prove that a petition to have the company declared bankrupt was filed in due time (or delayed without their fault).

 In practice, the members of the management board (as executive directors) are more exposed to each type of liability than the members of the supervisory board (as non-executive directors), which is worth considering when deciding on the structure and composition of the boards.
 Polish law does not currently recognise the concept of "piercing the corporate veil" and attempts to introduce the concept have so far been unsuccessful.
 As it stands, shareholders are liable to the company only to the extent that they fail to make agreed contributions, receive unlawful distributions, or under the general principles of tort law.